Competitive Bidding Exemptions

 You are exempt from competitive bidding if any of the following apply:

-- You are seeking support for services and equipment purchased from master service agreements (MSAs) negotiated by a federal, state, Tribal, or local governmental entity on the applicant’s behalf, and awarded pursuant to applicable federal, state, Tribal, or local competitive bidding requirements.
+- Government Master Service Agreement (MSA): You are seeking support for services and equipment purchased from master service agreements (MSAs) negotiated by a federal, state, Tribal, or local governmental entity on the applicant’s behalf, and awarded pursuant to applicable federal, state, Tribal, or local competitive bidding requirements.

-- The applicant is opting into an existing MSA approved under the HCF Program and is seeking support for services and equipment purchased from the MSA, as long as the MSA was developed and negotiated in response to an RFP or request for services that specifically solicited proposals that included a mechanism for adding additional sites to the MSA.
+- Master Service Agreements Approved Under the Rural Health Care Pilot Program or HCF Program: You are opting into an existing MSA approved under the HCF Program and seeking support for services and equipment purchased from the MSA, as long as the MSA was developed and negotiated in response to an RFP or request for services that specifically solicited proposals that included a mechanism for adding additional sites to the MSA.

-- You have an existing contract already endorsed by USAC as evergreen.
+- Evergreen Contract: You have an existing contract already endorsed by USAC as evergreen.

-- You are using a member of a consortium with participants in the Schools and Libraries (E-rate) Program and is purchasing services and/or network equipment under a contract approved under the E-rate Program as a master contract.
+- Schools and Libraries Program Master Contracts: You are an eligible HCP in a consortium with participants in the Schools and Libraries (E-Rate) program and are purchasing services and/or network equipment under a contract approved under the E-Rate program as a master contract.

 If you do not meet any of the exemptions above you must submit an FCC Form 461 or Form 465 to USAC and competitively bid the requested services.

 Annual Undiscounted Cost of $10,000 or Less – HCF Program Only